xandervedder/Wrappit/README.md

  * `Wrappit_Password`
  * `Wrappit_ExchangeName`
  * `Wrappit_QueueName`
+ * `Wrappit_DeliveryLimit`
+   * This one is optional, the default is `10`.
+This delivery limit is used when a handle method fails, this prevents infinite requeuing (see the related [issue](https://github.com/xandervedder/Wrappit/issues/1)).

 Once all of the environment variables have been set, the following can be done: